MS

 Students evaluating forensic science programs in Mississippi and beyond should look for both institutional and programmatic accreditation.
 Institutional accreditation means that the school as a whole has been evaluated for its standards and efficacy.
 For instance, Mississippi State University holds accreditation from the Southern Association of Colleges and Schools Commission on Colleges.

 The Forensic Science Education Programs Accreditation Commission (FEPAC) offers accreditation that is specific to forensic science programs.
 Although this accreditation is not necessary for most entry-level jobs or certifications, it can be an important indicator of a program’s history in higher education.
-The University of Mississippi is currently the only program in the state with FEPAC accreditation for their Forensic Chemistry program.
-It is important to note that FEPAC accredits only a small number of programs (less than 50 as of 2018) and as such, a program’s lack of accreditation is not necessarily an indicator of a program’s validity.
+The University of Mississippi is currently the only program in the state with FEPAC accreditation for its Forensic Chemistry program.
+It is important to note that FEPAC has accredited only a small number of programs (less than 50 as of 2024) and as such, a program’s lack of accreditation is not necessarily an indicator of a program’s validity.
 Applicants to programs that have not earned FEPAC accreditation can evaluate that school’s institutional accreditation as an indicator of its efficacy.

 Requirements for professional certification differ for each specialty.
-For instance, in order to become a Certified Forensic Anthropologist, applicants must a doctoral degree in forensic anthropology, although there are no accreditation requirements.
-On the other hand, applicants for a Latent Print Certification through the International Association of Identification (IAI) must have at least two years experience in the field.
+For instance, in order to become a Certified Forensic Anthropologist, applicants must have a doctoral degree in forensic anthropology, although there are no accreditation requirements.
+On the other hand, applicants for a Latent Print Certification through the International Association of Identification (IAI) must have at least two years of experience in the field.

 Ultimately, students should investigate their chosen specialty thoroughly to ensure that they are earning an education that will be applicable to their future career goals.